NTMC-Community/MatchZoo/README.md

 +	**Word Dictionary**: records the mapping from each word to a unique identifier called *wid*.
 Words that are too frequent (e.g. stopwords), too rare or noisy (e.g. fax numbers) can be  filtered out by predefined rules.
 +	**Corpus File**: records the mapping from each text to a unique identifier called *tid*, along with a sequence of word identifiers contained in that text.
 Note here each text is truncated or padded to a fixed length customized by users.
 +	**Relation File**: is used to store the relationship between two texts, each line containing a pair of *tids* and the corresponding label.
-+ **Input Data Format**: a detailed explaination of input data format can be found in MatchZoo/data/example/readme.md.
++ **Detailed Input Data Format**: a detailed explaination of input data format can be found in MatchZoo/data/example/readme.md.

 ### Model Construction
 In the model construction module, we employ Keras libarary to help users build the deep matching model layer by layer conveniently.
 The Keras libarary provides a set of common layers widely used in neural models, such as convolutional layer, pooling layer, dense layer and so on.
 To further facilitate the construction of deep text matching models, we extend the Keras libarary to provide some layer interfaces specifically designed for text matching.